 An 18 year old can buy a shotgun or other long rifle in North Carolina without a permit.
 But no one of any age can buy a keg of beer without a permit.
 Thus, it’s easier to buy a shotgun than a keg of beer!
 NC has very strict alcohol laws.

-North Carolina law permits police to demand alcohol tests of pedestrian citizens under the age of 21.
+State law permits police to demand alcohol tests of pedestrians under the age of 21.
 A similar law in Michigan was overturned as unconstitutional.

-Police in North Carolina can obtain private medical records of anyone involved in a traffic accident.
+Police in the state can obtain private medical records of anyone involved in a traffic crash.
 They can do so even if those involved are innocent sober victims.

 Religious Freedom Violated